SIMEXP/fmriprep-denoise-benchmark/content/supplementary_materials/setup.md

     Remember to check your script to make sure everything runs correctly.
     This will take the time of a coffee break.

+4. Run fmriprep

+    fMRIPrep-slurm will give you the exact commands you need to run.
+    It should be something looking like this:
+    ```
+    find /scratch/${USER}/ds000228/UNIXTIME/.slurm/smriprep_sub-*.sh -type f | while read file; do sbatch "$file"; done
+    ```
+    This process will take up a day.

 ## Generate timeseries and metrics

-3. `slurm_timesereis/*.sh`:
+3. `generate_timeseries_slurm_scripts.py`:

     Extract time series with different atlases.
-    The scripts were separated based on different memory requirements.
+    The scripts generates slurm to extract time series with different atlases.
-    Use this line to submit all jobs at once.

-    ```bash
-    find scripts/slurm_timeseries/*.sh -type f | while read file; do sbatch $file; done
+    We created two separate scripts for descrete and probability atlas due to different memory requrement.
+    You will find the output under:
     ```
-    If you get an error along the line of `Job violates accounting/QOS policy`, Submit batches by dataset.
+    /scratch/${USER}/fmriprep-denoise-benchmark/giga_timeseries/{DATASET_NAME}/{FMRIPREP_VERSION}/{UNIXTIME}/.slurm
+    ```
+    Similar to fmriprep-slurm, it will give you the exact commands you need to run.
+    It should be something looking like this:
+    ```
+    find /scratch/${USER}/ds000228/UNIXTIME/.slurm/smriprep_sub-*.sh -type f | while read file; do sbatch "$file"; done
+    ```
+    This process will take a few hours.

-4. `slurm_metric/slurm_meta_confounds.sh`:
+4. `slurm_meta_confounds.sh`:

     Create files to determine which subject will enter the next stage for metric generation.

     ```bash
-    sbatch scripts/slurm_metric/slurm_meta_confounds.sh
+    sbatch slurm_metric/slurm_meta_confounds.sh
     ```

 5. `slurm_metric/*/*.sh`: